Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - A brief introduction of yourself and your qualifications

-- A summary of your relevant experience and skills
+- Highlighting your relevant experience and skills

 - Expressing your enthusiasm for the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

-Here’s an example how to write a resume:
+Here is an example of how to write a resume:

-Dear [Hiring Manager’s Name]
+Dear [Hiring Manager’s Name],

-I am writing this letter to announce my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As a highly skilled and experienced person in your field I think I’d be the perfect candidate for this position.
+I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+Being highly skilled and experienced [Your profession] I believe that I’d be an ideal candidate for this position.

 I thank you for considering my application.
-I am looking forward to having a conversation with you.
+I look forward to hearing from you.

 Sincerely,